crownstone/website/_posts/2015-01-23-programming-the-nrf51822-with-the-st-link.md

 Use something like a logic analyzer to see if you do things wrong.
 This is a very, very useful tool that can save you a lot of time.

-# Scripts
+# Programming

-Normally the Crownstone we program with the J-Link from Segger, but if you want to use this cheaper solution, we also created some files for you at the [BlueNet repository at github](https://github.com/dobots/bluenet/tree/master/scripts).
+The Crownstone we program with the J-Link from Segger.
+Read how to do this at the [Bluenet repository at github](https://github.com/crownstone/bluenet).

 ## Combination